lshprung/terminal-media-launcher/docs/tml-config.md

 1. Removing any characters inside parenthesis (including parenthesis)
 2. Replacing '-' and '\_' with a space character
 3. Replacing cases of multiple spaces in a row with only one space
+4. Removing file extensions (if the file has an extension)

 `autoAlias` is turned off by default.